+26.3.6 Projections, appendages.

-26.3.6 Projections.
-Exterior balconies, carports, decks, patio covers, unenclosed roofs and floors, and similar architectural appendages and projections, not meeting the 100 foot fuel modification requirements of Section 16, shall be of non-combustible construction, fireretardant-treated wood, heavy timber construction, or one-hour fire-resistive construction.
-When such appendages and projections are attached to exterior fire-resistive walls, they shall be constructed to maintain the fire-resistive integrity of the wall.
+Exterior balconies, carports, decks, patio covers, unenclosed roofs and floors, and similar architectural appendages and projections, not meeting the 100 foot fuel modification requirements of Section 16, shall be of ignition-resistant construction in accordance with sections 26.3.6.1 and 26.3.6.2.
+When such appendages or projections are attached to exterior fire-resistive walls, they shall be constructed to maintain the fire-resistive integrity of the wall.
 Construction details shall comply with the methods specified in guidance documents prepared by the PAHJ in accordance with Section 29.